-The ideas presented in this article on collaboration among teachers, setting high learning goals, effective teaching strategies, and providing modifications will help improve student engagement on all tasks in science classrooms.
+The ideas presented in this article on collaboration among teachers, setting high learning goals, effective teaching strategies, and providing modifications will help improve student performance on all tasks in science classrooms.
 The teaching strategies and modifications described in the article are easy to implement.
 On the contrary, using all these when appropriate will enhance the experience of SLD in the science classroom, and increase their chances of success.
-These teaching approaches are critical for many SLD but also will promote student engagement and learning for all students.
+These teaching approaches are critical for many SLD but also promote effective science learning for all students.